dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 ### <span style="color:#0080ff">CourseExecution</span>
 This entity corresponds to a course-execution's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **Course**.
 - **Semantic:** A course execution corresponds to an annual/semiannual execution of a course.
-For example, the course of SOFTWARE ARQUITECTURES had multiple executions including in 2017/2018, 2018/2019 and 2019/2020.
+For example, the course of *Software Arquitectures* had multiple executions including in 2017/2018, 2018/2019 and 2019/2020.

 ### <span style="color:#0080ff">Discussion</span>
 This entity corresponds to a discussion's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **Question**.